 Region: North America

 Below is the most recent update for the Eastern Migratory Population of Whooping Cranes.
-In the last cold month, most birds have stayed put and some have even decided to go further south.
-Although we had our first sighting of the season of two whooping cranes in Wisconsin, hopefully, more will follow.
-A huge thank-you to the staff of the Fish and Wildlife Service, the Departments of Natural Resources of flyway states, the International Crane Foundation and all the volunteers who help us keep track of the cranes throughout the year.
+In the last month, most Whooping Cranes have stayed on their wintering grounds, while some have started to head back north.
+A huge thank you to the staff of the Fish and Wildlife Service, the Departments of Natural Resources of flyway states, the International Crane Foundation, and all the volunteers who help us keep track of the cranes throughout the year.
 We appreciate your contribution to the recovery of the Whooping Crane Eastern Migratory Population.
 This report is produced by the International Crane Foundation.

 Region: North America